MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 ## Docker Build operations

-Once a dockerfile has created and saved to disk, `docker build` can be run to create the new image.
+Once a dockerfile has created, and saved to disk, `docker build` can be run to create the new image.

 ### Docker Build